-Installing solar panels can lower your annual household energy bills, increase your property’s value by £1,891 – £2,722, and reduce your carbon footprint.
+With millions of UK homes switching to solar power, it has become the fastest-growing renewable energy solution.
+Installing solar panels can lower your annual energy bills, boost your property’s value by £1,891 – £2,722, and significantly reduce your carbon footprint.

 Key Takeaways: